Orangescrum/orangescrum-community/README.md

     	* Change the 'post_max_size' and `upload_max_filesize` to 200Mb in php.ini
     * PHP 5.3 or higher
     * MySQL 4.1 or higher
+		* If STRICT mode is On, turn it Off.

 #### Installation